Tawfique Nawaz: Personal life

 Nawaz is married to Dipu Moni, Minister of Education.
 He and his son, Tawquir Rashaad Nawaz, performed Alaap on Raga Adbhut Durga at a celebration of the 100th birth anniversary of Pannalal Ghosh and held at the Bangladesh National Museum.

 Nawaz's brother, Taimor Nawaz, is a doctor.
 Taimor treated Nawaz after he suffered a stroke on 17 July 2019.
 In August 2019, Prime Minister Sheikh Hasina visited Nawaz at United Hospital.
-Madinatul Ulum Hafezia Madrasa in Gulistan organized special prayers for his recovery.

-Nawaz's family is from Midnapore in West Bengal and he still has many relatives there.
-Xulhaz Mannan, is the cousin of Dipu Muni.
+Nawaz's family is from Midnapore in West Bengal.
+LGBT activist Xulhaz Mannan was the cousin of Dipu Muni.